Ace4896/advent-of-code/2025/README.md

 ### Day 11

 I initially solved part 1 with basic BFS, but as expected, it's too memory intensive for part 2.
 Then I adjusted the path counting algorithm so it works in a memoized manner, making it much more efficient to run.

+### Day 12

+I was concerned when I saw it was a packing problem with irregular shapes and overlaps were allowed...
+But after looking at hints, the expected solution was kinda anti-climactic given how complicated the example was.
+Shame this was the last problem for this year.